In Spanish, the definite article "el" is generally used for masculine nouns and the definite article "la" for feminine nouns. For example:

 Nuestro agua/Nuestros aguas.

 The names of the letters -h- (hache) and -a- (a) are exceptions to this rule.
-They DO take la, (not el).
+They are feminine nouns but they DO take la, (not el).

 The [letter] h.